NullSecurity07/NullSecurity07/README.md

 <br/>

 Offensive security researcher and AI systems builder.
-I've been doing this since I was 12 — long before it became a career path.
+I started security out of curiosity(and movies) at 12, long before it became a career path.

 I work at the intersection of security and AI: building local-first AI tooling, researching vulnerabilities across web and application layers, and developing an agentic code auditing platform already running in production.